aimms/how-to/Articles/300/300-ibm-api-speech-to-text.rst

 ================================================

 .. meta::
-   :description: An overview of IBM APIs in the context of converting audio files to text.
+   :description: An overview of using IBM APIs with AIMMS in the context of converting audio files to text.
    :keywords: IBM, API, audio, speech, text, http

 This article contains an overview of IBM APIs, and a short example using the Speech-to-Text API.